piyushchugeja/LyricFinder/README.md

 <h3 align="center">This lyric finder uses Vanilla JS to get you the lyrics of your favorite song!</h3>

  - Open the page and search for any song you like.
+ - Go through the displayed suggestions and select the one you want.